BrandonPanuccio/Fast-QNN/References/finn/README.md

 git checkout 52c092568de3ac27102205d03335b17f8a66aee5
 ```
 Download the files from this folder and put them in their respective directories in your cloned finn directory.
+Chmod proper directories based on lcoation and username
 ```
+sudo chmod -R 777 ~/finn/
+sudo chmod -R 777 /tmp/finn_dev_fastqnn/
 ./run-docker.sh quicktest
 ```
 If the above isn’t working run the following.
 Make sure to put the downloaded files in the respective folders again after the checkout (There should be 0 failed in the quicktest – everything else is fine)